Muschamp Rd

 8. Muskie McKay Corporate Blogger?
 I think I’m too honest for most corporations.
 I did apply to a number of jobs related to online community building and evangelism, which could include blogging about a company.
 I did end up running BOB’s blog.

 9. There are still no ads on my domain.
-But with all the stories of people making millions or at least 1000s I’m going to put some on my blog someday.
+But with all the stories of people making millions or at least 1000s I may put some on my blog someday.

 10. My audience?
 Me, my family, MBA Classmates, friends, search engines, the odd strange weirdo, and of course online perverts.
 I’m sure these demographics are highly desirable to advertisers.